maaximal/homebridge-philipstv-enhanced/README.md

 # homebridge-philipstv-enhanced

-Homebridge module for the Philips TV 49PUS7101 & 75PUS7354
+Homebridge module for Philips TVs

 # Description

-Homebridge module for the Philips TV 49PUS7101 & 75PUS7354
+Homebridge module for Philips TVs.
+Supports the tv homekit integration with tv on/off, volume and ambilight on/off

 # Installation

-1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-philipstv-knitter
-3. Update your configuration file.
-See the sample below.
+Add the package to your package.json under dependencies: "homebridge-philipstv-enhanced": "maaximal/homebridge-philipstv-enhanced"

 # Configuration